Cosync/SuperSimpleChat/README.md

 * Open generated workspace file
 * Set the Realm id in Models.swift
 * Copy the Realm id from the top left button in the Realm panel in the web UI
+* Edit the REALM_APP_ID in the Constants.swift function with the copied Realm Id

 Run the app